lab-mids/multimodal_active_learning_ccss/README.md

 ### compare_func_heatmaps.py
-This script analyzes and visualizes how much each mixed strategy improves or worsens the stopping iteration compared to its base strategy (e.g., "Top5Similarity+Random" vs. "Top5Similarity").
+This script analyzes and visualizes how much each mixed strategy improves or worsens the stopping iteration compared to its base strategy (e.g., "Top 5 Similarity+Random" vs. "Top 5 Similarity").
+Also, the summary of performance across all datasets of reduction, increase or no change once the strategy is paired.
 What’s inside?
 analyze_stopping_iteration_differences()
 Loads results from all folders, compares stopping iterations of base vs. mixed strategies, and saves both